piqnt/stage.js/doc/api.md

   offsetY : 0
 });

-// Scale to new width/height
-// Optionally use "in" and "out" as mode to scale proportionally bar.pin({
+// Scale to new width/height, if mode is set scale proportionally
+// Valid modes are 'in', 'in-pad', 'out' and 'out-crop' bar.pin({
   scaleMode : mode,
   scaleWidth : width,
   scaleHeight : height
-});

-// Scale to new width/height and then resize to fill width/height
-// Optionally use "in" and "out" as mode to scale proportionally bar.pin({
-  resizeMode : mode,
-  resizeWidth : width,
-  resizeHeight : height
 });
 ```